SayantaniSengupta/SmartSlot-Data-driven-Warehouse-Slotting/README.md

-# Warehouse item placement optimization
+# SmartSlot: Data-driven Warehouse Slotting

 Finding the best location for some items in an aisle in an warehouses.
 In this warehouse aisle, we are storing a number of items that are to be picked up and shipped to customers.